 - LAT 240

 - Credit Hours:

 - Special Fee:

-Principles and practices of modern arboriculture (tree care).
-Plant growth regulators, fertilization, tree appraisals, construction protection, hazard tree management and pruning.
+Course DescriptionIntroduces principles and practices of modern arboriculture (tree care).
+Covers cabling and bracing, fertilization, tree appraisals, construction protection, hazard tree management and pruning.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description

 This course if designed to give the student a practical, but partial background in modern arboriculture.
 Students will learn through outdoor labs how to prune, fertilize, and cable trees, in addition to tree appraising, hazard tree evaluation, and construction protection.

 Upon completion of the course students should be able to: